karghoar54/dot/api/README.md

 # Kargho DOT API

+## API Versioning
+All endpoints are now versioned.
+The current version is **v1** and all routes are prefixed with `/api/v1/`.

+Example:
+- `POST /api/v1/kargho/onboard-from-fmcsa/{dotnumber}`
+- `GET /api/v1/dots`
+- `GET /api/v1/dots/{dotnumber}`

+When new versions are released, older versions will remain available under their own prefix (`/api/v2/`, etc.) to maintain compatibility with existing clients.

+---

 ## Overview
 This API provides endpoints for onboarding DOT numbers from FMCSA, listing and filtering DOTs, and retrieving detailed information about each DOT.
 It is designed to be the single source of business logic, validation, and messaging, enabling any frontend (web, mobile, etc.) to be as simple as possible.
 All internationalization, pagination, error handling, and filtering are managed by the backend.